auth0/docs/articles/multifactor-authentication/factors/email.md

 ![Email End User 1](/media/articles/multifactor-authentication/mfa-email.png)

-After Email MFA is enabled, all new or existing users from Database Connections that do not have verified emails will get prompted to verify their emails after their log in.
-They will get a code in ther email they'll need to enter in the login page to continue.
+After Email MFA is enabled, all new or existing users from Database Connections that do not have verified emails will get prompted to verify their emails after they log in.
+They will get a code in their email they'll need to enter in the login page to continue.

 ## Administrative setup